makhlaghi/fitstojpg/README.md

 Convert a FITS image to a grayscale or CMYK JPEG image.

-Note: CMYK doesn't give a good ouput yet, I will fix it as soon as I can.
+Note: CMYK colors are still faulty, I will fix it as soon as possible.

 Description:
 ------------